 *President Trump presented a tax reform proposal which, among other

-things, cuts the top corporate tax rate from 35%, the highest such rate
+things, would cut the top corporate tax rate from 35%, the highest such

 corporations moving some or all of their operations to countries with

 lower rates of corporate taxation.
 This would, of course, keep U.S.